-data, we investigated the processes driving changes in water mass properties between 2003 and 2015 in the deep Canada Basin.
-Water mass transport was hypothesized to occur through a combination of advection by the large-scale Beaufort Gyre circulation and lateral diffusion of tracers from the basin margins.
-For both the BSBW and DTML deep water masses, alongisopycnal diffusivity appears to be the dominant process controlling changes in temperature and salinity in the deep basin, with relatively weak advection by the gyre.
-Both the gyre circulation and along-isopycnal diffusivity seem to be important in the FSBW, with the influence of the gyre dominating observed changes in tracer fields after 2004, as the rate of warming of the inflow tapered off.
+Using a novel inverse method based on tracer conservation in combination with EOF analysis 471 of hydrographic data, we investigated the processes driving changes in water mass properties be-472 tween 2003 and 2015 in the deep Canada Basin.
+Water mass transport was hypothesized to occur 473 through a combination of advection by the large-scale Beaufort Gyre circulation and lateral dif-474 fusion of tracers from the basin margins.
+For both the BSBW and DTML deep water masses, 475 along-isopycnal diffusivity appears to be the dominant process controlling changes in temperature 476 and salinity in the deep basin, with relatively weak advection by the gyre.
+Both the gyre circula-477 tion and along-isopycnal diffusivity seem to be important in the FSBW, with the influence of the 478 gyre dominating observed changes in tracer fields after 2004, as the rate of warming of the inflow 479 tapered off.
+480

 Cooling and freshening was observed in the BSBW, while the DTML became warmer and saltier.
-In both deep water masses considered, EOF analysis was used to quantify changes in water mass properties.
-Potential temperature for a given isopycnal in these water masses changed at a steady rate through time from 2003 to 2015, with little variation between stations.
-Along-isopycnal temperature and salinity gradients were approximately constant between years and varied primarily from east to west in both the BSBW and the DTML, consistent with lateral diffusion.
-Smaller north-south gradients were linked to the Beaufort Gyre in the BSBW and to either the gyre or to vertical (geothermal) heat fluxes near the basin margins in the DTML.

-From the inverse method, lateral diffusivity is estimated to be $\kappa_H \sim 450 \pm 150 \,\mathrm{m}^2 \mathrm{s}^{-1}$ in the BSBW and $\kappa_H \sim 300 \pm 150 \,\mathrm{m}^2 \mathrm{s}^{-1}$ in the DTML, with an associated length scale of 100 km corresponding to the average grid spacing.
-We note that values of diffusivity from the inverse method are sensitive to this grid spacing length scale, which is itself determined by the hydrographic station spacing.
-Here, the lateral diffusivity accounts for any process that mixes potential temperature (or salinity) anomalies along isopycnals (contributions from, e.g., eddy fluxes and thermohaline intrusions).
-The contribution of along-isopycnal diffusion to the evolution of tracer fields is estimated to be up to twice as important as advection by the Beaufort Gyre circulation.
+481 In both deep water masses considered, EOF analysis was used to quantify changes in water mass 482 properties.
+Potential temperature for a given isopycnal in these water masses changed at a steady 483 rate through time from 2003 to 2015, with little variation between stations.
+Along-isopycnal tem-484 perature and salinity gradients were approximately constant between years, and varied primarily 485 from east to west in both the BSBW and the DTML, consistent with lateral diffusion.
+Smaller 486 north-south gradients were linked to the Beaufort Gyre in the BSBW and to either the gyre or to 487 vertical (geothermal) heat fluxes near the basin margins in the DTML.
+488 dicted, with $|\vec{u}g| \sim 0.3$ cm s-1 on average.
+Beaufort Gyre current speeds below the FSBW in the 493 central basin have previously been estimated to be 0-2 cm s-1, with large uncertainty (Newton 494 and Coachman 1974).
+The center of the gyre was located near 74°N and 153°W, in reasonable 495 agreement with recent results from Armitage et al. (2017), who observed the center of the Beaufort 496 Gyre shifting northwest between 2003 and 2014, from $\sim 74^{\circ}$ N and 145° W to $\sim 76^{\circ}$ N and 150° W. 497 From the inverse method, lateral diffusivity is estimated to be $\kappa_H \sim 450 \pm 150 \text{ m}^2 \text{ s}^{-1}$ in the 498 BSBW and $\kappa_H \sim 300 \pm 100 \text{ m}^2 \text{ s}^{-1}$ in the DTML, with an associated length scale of 100 km cor-499 responding to the average grid spacing.
+We note that values of diffusivity from the inverse method 500 are sensitive to this grid spacing length scale, which is itself determined by the hydrographic sta-501 tion spacing.
+Here the lateral diffusivity accounts for any process that mixes potential temperature 502 (or salinity) anomalies along isopycnals (contributions from e.g., eddy fluxes and thermohaline 503 intrusions).
+The contribution of along-isopycnal diffusion to the evolution of tracer fields is esti-504 mated to be up to twice as important as advection by the Beaufort Gyre circulation.
+505